 At this point, we’d only been in the city for about an hour and a half, and already perusing for our third place to eat.
 Pigeon Hole, Ten Foot Henry, and Anju were on our list, and all within 10 minutes of each other.
 We ultimately decided to go with Anju.

 Described as Korean Tapas, we thought it’d be easiest to share a few dishes so we wouldn’t get too full.
-We went right as it opened at 5.
+We went right when it opened at 5PM.
 We got some salmon sashimi because it’s on special on Fridays, some KFC sliders, Korean Kalbi, and some dumplings.
 The star of the night would probably be the KFC sliders.
 Delicious korean fried chicken, on a soft bun.
 Full review for Anju can be found here.

 The next day, the wedding started at 4, so we tried to squeeze in two-ish meals before then, and some photo taking activities.
 One thing that I really wanted, was some banh mi.
 Banh Mi to Calgary is kind of like Donairs to Edmonton.
 Ubiquitous.
 So, naturally, I wanted to try one of their more known shops, Banh Mi Thi Thi.